MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 ---
 title: Admin controls for GitHub Copilot in Visual Studio
-description: GitHub Copilot in Visual Studio 2022 17.10 and higher introduces new features for administrators to manage Copilot effectively. ms.date: 3/28/2024 ms.topic: overview
+description: GitHub Copilot in Visual Studio 2022 version 17.10 and later introduces new features for administrators to manage Copilot effectively. ms.date: 3/28/2024 ms.topic: overview
 author: anandmeg